2018 | 2017 | 2016 | 2015 | 2014 | 2013

 In one's experience of psychological plurality, on the other hand, the evolution of identity and capacity to maintain egoic stability may be enhanced by role identification relative to

 the principals or players in the personality.
-If we conceive this intrapsychic matrix as a social context, then ego may be seen to represent a common instrument individual principal and
+If we conceive this intrapsychic matrix as a social context, then ego may be seen to represent a common instrument, an agency fostering group cohesion and

 the expression of the group as a unified multiplicity, what I am calling a "gestalt", consonant with the group relationship in Self.